sherpya/nsRestartExplorer/README.txt

   it should work with all versions of Windows, no infos about Vista
 - MinGW executable is smaller since it uses system msvcrt so it's suitable for small installations
+- Ansi Build is for standard NSIS, Unicode is for NSIS Unicode